Eamon Broy: Death and legacy

 He died on 22 January 1972 at his residence in the Dublin suburb of Rathgar.

 On 17 September 2016, a memorial to Broy was unveiled in Coolegagen Cemetery, County Offaly, close to his childhood home.
 His daughter Áine was in attendance, as were representatives of the government, the Air Corps, and the Garda Síochana.

 In fiction

-Neil Jordan's film Michael Collins (1996) inaccurately depicts Broy (played by actor Stephen Rea) as having been discovered, tortured and killed by the British.
+Neil Jordan's film Michael Collins (1996) inaccurately depicts Broy (played by actor Stephen Rea) as having been arrested, tortured and killed by SIS agents.
 In addition, G Division was based not in Dublin Castle, as indicated in the film, but in Great Brunswick Street.
 Collins had a different agent in the Castle, David Neligan.
 Broy is also mentioned and makes an appearance in Michael Russell's detective novel The City of Shadows, set partly in Dublin in the 1930s, published by HarperCollins in 2012.